Recent, Ongoing, and Future Research Projects

 Published at M&SOM (May 2025)

 With Claire Senot (Tulane University).
-This paper focuses on the cultural lever of accountability and how it is influences by the design operational processes and information systems, in ways that are often overlooked.
-This paper uses a quasi-experiment method to investigate such an event where a service provider removed the names of participants from test kits in a viral testing program.
+This paper focuses on the lever of accountability and how it can used to motivate prosocial behavior in a hierarchical setting.
+This paper uses a quasi-experimental method to investigate how service providers can use the names of their consumers to create an implicit incentive to engage in prosocial behavior by relying on social context.
+We study the case where a service provider removed the names of participants from test kits in a viral testing program.
 The effect was a surprising 21% reduction in participation, negative moderated by the size of the groups participants were randomly assigned to.
 We confirm the robustness of this result using difference-in-differences, regression discontinuity, and augmented local linear models.
-We examine further moderating effects and offer guidance to service providers can use accountability as a cultural dimension to encourage prosocial behavior, both in volunteering settings and businesses.
+We examine further moderating effects and offer guidance to service providers can use accountability as an implicit lever to encourage prosocial behavior, both in volunteering settings and businesses.
 View this paper on SSRN.

 Presented at: POMS 2023, INFORMS 2023, University of Toronto, Wharton Empirical Workshop 2024, POMS 2024.